Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Our local team ensures a stress-free application experience, so you focus solely on improving your hearing.

-Your free hearing assessment includes:
+Your hearing assessment includes:

 Otoscopic ear inspection for earwax or obstructions